 What it is

-INDIEVISIBLE is an online indie game developer community with open source code, managed by the whole community by using voting and ranking system.
-The objective is to centralize, aggregate other gamedev communities while offering a set of tools and features that can add some value to the game dev community.
+INDIEVISIBLE is an online indie game developer community with open source code, managed by the community itself using voting and ranking system.
+The goal is to centralize, aggregate other gamedev communities and social networks while offering a set of tools and features that can add some value to the game dev community.

 But there are already other communities